-The 2014 Corvette Stingray was the most powerful standard Corvette model ever, with an SAE-certified 455 horsepower (339 kW) and 460 lb.-ft. of torque (624 Nm) – and 460 horsepower (343 kW) and 465 lb.-ft.
+The 2014 Corvette Stingray was the most powerful standard Corvette model ever, with an SAE-certified 455 horsepower (339 kW) and 460 lb.-ft. of torque (624 Nm) – and 460 horsepower (343 kW), and 465 lb.-ft.
 (630 Nm) with the available performance exhaust system.
-It is also the most capable standard Corvette ever, with Z51 package models are able to accelerate from 0-60 in 3.8 seconds, run the quarter-mile in 12 seconds at 119 mph, and achieve 1.03g in cornering grip and stop from 60 mph in 107 feet.
+It is also the most capable standard Corvette ever, with Z51 package models being able to accelerate from 0-60 in 3.8 seconds, run the quarter-mile in 12 seconds at 119 mph, and achieve 1.03g in cornering grip and stop from 60 mph in 107 feet.

 The C7 in 2015

 The 2015 C7 model enjoyed the optional extra of having an eight-speed automatic transmission for all models.